Roopkund – Skeleton Lake

 Roopkund is a small glacial lake in an unexpected location – in a mountain pass, in the saddle between two peaks.
 Information about the elevation of this lake is controversial: some sources state that the lake is located at 5,029 m height, some – that lake itself is located 4,778 m above the sea level and the nearby Chandinakat peak is 5,023 m high.

 For long months this shallow lake is frozen.
 It is beautiful but there is also some menacing feel in this nearly lifeless place.

-Himalaya is extremely rich with legends and area of Roopkund is not an exception.
-According to one legend Nanda Devi and Shiva passed by this area after a successful fight with demons.
+Himalaya is extremely rich with legends and the area of Roopkund is not an exception.
+According to one legend, Nanda Devi and Shiva passed by this area after a successful fight with demons.
 Nanda Devi wanted to quench her thirst and Shiva created this lake for her.
 When Nanda Devi bent over the lake, she could see her clear and beautiful reflection – thus the lake got name "Roopkund" (form/shape lake).

 Lake of skeletons